Parisman1/Parisman1/README.md

 -->

 ### Hello!
-My name is Paris Estes, I am working to get into the field.
-While I apply I am doing a lot of side projects to qualm the want to code.
+My name is Paris Estes, I am a Software Engineer at LM

 # Current projects
-- A spotify Api program to get a personalized 'radio' using a backlog playlist
+- A Spotify Api program to get a personalized 'radio' using a backlog playlist

-- Creating a personal server using a raspberypi 4 and Python to run programs I load onto it at a specific time.
+- Creating a personal server using a raspberry pi 4 and Python to run programs I load onto it at a specific time.

 # Currently Learning

-Im learning python through personal projects and am learning C# through Unity while making a game with friends
+I utilize Python the most but am also interested in Go.